MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 # IsInstance      : True
 ```

-We can then check if the returned values are present in the parameter file.
+Using the same idea we can then check if the returned values are present in the parameter file.
+By reading the file and getting again the Name of the Parameter.

 ```powershell
 $requiredParametersInTemplateFile = (Get-Content (Join-Path "$here" "$($Module.Template)") |